kiriland/cs350-final/README.md

 /Applications/xampp/xamppfiles/bin/mysql -u root -p

-5. Inside the MySQL console paste each query from the file **database.txt** to the terminal, creating new database and new tables.
+5. Inside the MySQL console paste and execute each query from the file **database.txt**, creating new database and new tables.

 ## Tasks needed to be done

- - [ ] User Registration - Partially done, no validation of the form.
+ - [ ] User Registration - Partially done, no validation of the registration form (passwords don't have to be the same when asked to be re-entered, etc).
  - [ ] User Login
  - [ ] Storing the user's session
  - [ ] Editing User's Password